MadSimple/ChinesePostman/README.md

 The duplicate edges now make the graph eulerian.
-[Hierholzer's algorithm](https://en.wikipedia.org/wiki/Eulerian_path#Hierholzer's_algorithm) is used to find the order of the eulerian path.
-The order in which to travel the edges is in red.
+[Hierholzer's algorithm](https://en.wikipedia.org/wiki/Eulerian_path#Hierholzer's_algorithm) is used to find the order in which to travel each edge, shown by the numbers in red.

 ![eulerian.png](eulerian.png)